 Rhododendrons demonstrate a link between flower colour and type of pollinating animal very neatly.
 At higher altitudes, near my hut for example, all the various rhododendron species had scarlet flowers.
-So did several other shrubs, and all were visited by birds my daydreaming was sometimes interrupted by the sight of pale pink blooms beneath my booted feet.
-These had fallen from the forest canopy, and belonged to different rhododendrons, pollinated by nocturnal hawkmoths.
-The flowers were fragrant, and their pale colour stood out at night.
+So did several other shrubs, and all were visited by birds.